 AASB 17 accounting standard

-The adoption of the AASB 17 accounting standard by the insurance industry has resulted in changes to reported data.
+The adoption of the AASB 17 accounting standard by the insurance industry has resulted in changes to source data reporting.
 Consequently, some of the estimates for life insurance corporations since the September quarter 2023 have been modelled.
 While these series continue to be published, users are advised to apply caution.
-The ABS is working with data providers to resolve these issues as quickly as possible.

 ABS Managed Funds publication